 Of course, you love them, so you stop going out with your friends.
 Next, you give up your hobbies, skip after-work happy hour with co-workers, and eventually cancel your weekly visit with your sister.
 You spend time doing what your partner wants to do, so they know you really do care.

-These changes often lead to a loss of your sense of self, which can leave you feeling lost and empty.
-You might have a hard time enjoying life and lose sight of your sense of purpose.
+These changes often lead to losing your sense of self, leaving you feeling lost and empty.
+You might have difficulty enjoying life and lose sight of your sense of purpose.

 Once you end the relationship or get distance from a narcissistic parent, you promise yourself you won’t answer their calls and texts or see them at all.